harris-ippp/harris-ippp.github.io/final.md

 and provide clear instructions for launching the analysis and accessing the output.

-During the finals period (December 4, 1:30-3:30), we will have 2-hour palooza, in which groups will demonstrate their functioning dashboard for others in the class and for the professor and TAs.
+During the finals period (December 4, 1:30-3:30), we will have 2-hour palooza, in which groups will describe their work and demonstrate any dynamic functionality, for others in the class and for the professor and TAs.

 ## Baseline